Going zero-waste: the meaning

 - Reusable cosmetics and makeup wipes,

-- Homemade sun cream,
+- Vegan and cruelty-free sun cream,

 Adjust these kits to suit your zero-waste needs.